nouhailaaziki/Born2beroot/README.md

  3. Next, we need to create a new group called user42.
 To do this, run the following command `sudo addgroup user42`, this will add the new group to the system.
 ![continue](screen_shots_guide/Screen%20Shot%202025-01-01%20at%2010.01.05%20AM.png)

-4. ```🤔 Have you heard of **GID**?
+4. ```Have you heard of **GID**?
 It stands for **Group Identifier**—essentially the unique ID assigned to each group in Unix-like systems.
 Similar to how users are given a **UID** (User ID), groups are identified by their **GID**.
 This identifier is key for managing permissions and access control, allowing users in the same group to collaborate and share resources seamlessly.
 Think of the **GID** as the group’s digital signature, ensuring efficient organization and coordination within the system.```

 ❗❗For more details, check the [Guide for Virtual Machine and Linux Administration](Guide%20for%20Virtual%20Machine%20and%20Linux%20Administration.md), where you'll find explanations on all the concepts you'll need to learn.

-🤔 Was the group created successfully?
+ Was the group created successfully?
 Yes, since no error message appeared, the group has been created properly.
 To confirm, you can use the command `getent group group_name`.
 ![continue](screen_shots_guide/Screen%20Shot%202025-01-01%20at%2010.02.46%20AM.png)
 Running the command `cat /etc/group` will display the contents of the **/etc/group** file, which includes a list of all groups on your system, along with their **GID** and members.
 The output will look something like this:
 ![continue](screen_shots_guide/Screen%20Shot%202025-01-01%20at%2010.05.06%20AM.png)